jonnor/ESC-CNN-microcontroller/report/report.md

 Normally such training and evaluation data is transferred as raw PCM audio, which inefficient in terms of bandwidth.
-Could low-power audio coding be applied to compress the data, while still enablomg reliable human labeling and use as evaluation/training data?
+Could low-power audio coding be applied to compress the data, while still enable reliable human labeling and use as evaluation/training data?

 It is also desirable to reduce how often classification is needed.
 Could this benefit from an adaptive sampling strategy?